Water System Expansion Project

 What Will It Cost Homeowners?

 The City's assessment process, per Ordinance 1018.04, requires residents to pay 100% of the cost to run a new waterline in front of their homes.
-With this special program, residents would pay 75% of that construction cost, with the City paying 25%.
+With this special program, residents would pay 75% of that construction cost, with the City paying 25% for areas 1, 2, 4 and 5.
+For the Nicholson Drive area the City will apply grant funding to cover approximately 29% of the construction costs, with residents responsible for the remaining 71%.
 You would be responsible for 100% of the cost for constructing the line from your house and tapping into the new waterline in the street.
 The tap-in costs for construction are estimated to be around $10,000.

 Public Engagement